gbeltrao/squidex-docs/04-guides/07-custom-editors.md

 ## More examples

-also we have more example you can use it.
+Also, we have more example you can use them on your apps.

 ### 1. Custom editor for choosing different country.